amino-os/Amino.Run/docs/code_study/DMList.md

 Quinton: This is essentially the [PAXOS](https://en.wikipedia.org/wiki/Paxos_(computer_science)) or [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) consensus algorithms.
 It seems impossible to implement even rough approximations of these effectively in 130 lines of code without using existing consensus libraries (e.g. [etcd](https://github.com/coreos/etcd), or [raft](https://raft.github.io/)).

+Terry: I have a different interpretation.
+According to the DM description, I don't think the author plans to achieve strong consistency and consensus as provided by PAXOS or Raft.
+It looks to me that this DM just tries to provide quorum based rpc calls.
+When client issues a RPC request to a Sapphire object, the DM (either the client side proxy or the server side proxy) will send the RPC request to 2f replicas, returns *success* if the RPC call succeeded on f + 1 replicas, throws exception otherwise.

 ### ConsensusRSM-Geo 132 LoC
 > Geo-replicated SO w/ atomic RPCs across at least f + 1 replicas